RamiKrispin/awesome-ds-setting/README.md

 ### Set default editor

 Git enables you to set the default shell code editor to create and edit your commit messages with the `core.editor` argument.
-Git supports the main command line editors such as `vim`, `emacs`, `nano`, etc. I set the main CLI editor as `vim`:
+Git supports the main command line editors such as `vim`, `emacs`, `nano`, etc. I set the default CLI editor as `vim`:

 ``` shell
 git config --global core.editor "vim"